 SIAM Journal on Scientific Computing dates to 1980, when it was known as the SIAM Journal on Scientific and Statistical Computing.
 It has published in its present form since 1993.
-SISC continues to evolve and has moved to a new look driven by a revised Editorial Policy.
+SISC continues to evolve and now publishes in three distinct sections, as outlined in the journal Editorial Policy.

 The editors ask that authors state at submission which of the three categories their works fits best.
 The sections are: